 Designed for individuals with a non-accounting bachelor's degree, the Certificate of Advanced Accounting Proficiency (CAAP) Program fosters an intimate learning environment with high-quality faculty and grants the necessary accounting units to sit for the CPA exam.
-The CAAP Program consists of eight undergraduate level accounting courses to be completed in either our Summer or Weekend Program.
+The CAAP Program consists of eight undergraduate-level accounting courses.
 All courses are held on campus at Santa Clara University.

 Can I take the CAAP program while in a master degree program?

 Yes.
 Please keep in mind that students in the CAAP Program earn undergraduate units, not graduate units.
 Units earned in the CAAP Program cannot be transferred to replace MBA classes at Santa Clara University.
 Transferring units to other institutions is at the discretion of the degree granting institution.